-2) The award may be used to support expenses directly related to the project (travel, books, etc.) or may come in the form of a salary supplement (taxable income).
-If the award is used to support expenses, funds will be available May 13, 2013, and must be expended in full by June 30, 2014.
+The award may be used to support expenses directly related to the project (travel, books, etc.) or may come in the form of a salary supplement (taxable income).
+If the award is used to support expenses, funds will be available May 8, 2020, and must be expended in full by June 30, 2021.
 These funds will be disbursed upon submission of receipts of related expenses or documentation of costs incurred.
-If the award is taken in the form of a taxable salary supplement, the faculty stipend will be paid in two equal installments: one in July and one in August.
+If the award is taken in the form of a taxable salary supplement, the faculty stipend will be paid in two equal installments: one on July 24, 2020, and one on August 21, 2020.

-3) The funds are not intended to support the purchase of equipment, computers, hardware, software, printers, and other computing accessories.
+The funds should not be used to support the purchase of equipment, computers, hardware, software, printers, and other computing accessories, unless preapproved by the Dean.
 (These items can be requested through the College’s regular process for capital requests.)

-5) The Howard and Doris Troyer Faculty Award winner will be expected to submit a thorough report on the outcome of his or her work by September 1, 2014.
-The grantee cannot be considered for additional faculty development funding if the report is not filed.
+The Howard and Doris Troyer Faculty Award winner will be expected to submit a report on the outcome of his or her work by August 31, 2021.
+The grantee cannot be considered for additional faculty development funding if this report is not filed.

 The Divisional Council will evaluate all proposals and make recommendations to the Dean of the College.

 Online proposals for the Troyer Award should include: